emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Network Flows

-The Energy Logserver has the ability to receive and process various types of network flows.
+The ITRS Log Analytics has the ability to receive and process various types of network flows.
 For this purpose, the following input ports have been prepared:

 - IPFIX, Netflow v10 - 4739/TCP, 4739/UDP
 - NetFlow v5,9 - 2055/UDP